VKHS/pipelined-cordic-dct/README.md

 The design is inspired by the architecture in:

-> A. V. Khalili Sadaghiani, B. Forouzandeh,
+> Abdovahab Khalili Sadaghiani, B. Forouzandeh,
 > “Novel low‑power pipelined DCT processor for real‑time IoT applications”,
-> Journal of Real‑Time Image Processing, 2023. :contentReference[oaicite:0]{index=0}
+> Journal of Real‑Time Image Processing, 2023.

 The goal is a DCT engine suitable for resource‑constrained FPGA / IoT image and video compression.